passionatepeople/coding-challenges/README.md

 ### Extra points

 - +5 points for the shortest solution (codegolf).
 Judged by the number of bytes your solution file has.
 If tied, both (or more) get awarded 5 points.
-- +5 points for the most elegant and readable code.
-Judged by a jury (TBD).
-Ties are possible.
+- +5 points determined via voting procedure.
+Ties are also possible.
 - challenge creator gets as many points as participants in the challenge. (clamped to min: 10; max: 25)

 **Note:** Since you can submit multiple solutions, the shortest and most elegant solution will be ranked apart from fastest.
-E.g. you can submit 3 solutions - one aimed to be fastest, another one to be the shortest and the 3rd one to be most readable/elegant/novel or otherwise noteworthy for the judges.
+E.g. you can submit 3 solutions - one aimed to be fastest, another one to be the shortest and the 3rd one to be most readable/elegant/novel or otherwise noteworthy for the voting.
 It could very well be that a solution is both elegant and fast.
 So all correct solutions will be evaluated independently for each award category.

-#### Jury process
+#### Voting process

-Jury consists of 3 judges: David, Israel and Harijs (or whoever is available that week).
+Voting commences as soon as official run is completed.
-Each picks 3 favourite solutions and ranks them. (most favourite gets 3pts, 2nd - 2, 3rd - 1).
+Each Slack member can run `/vote` command and select the best solution of the last week.
-Then sum the points together - the top one gets 5pts from jury. (ties are possible; then multiple get 5pts).
+The votes are counted after a week - the top one gets 5pts from jury. (ties are possible; then multiple get 5pts).

 ### Proxibited solutions